benmneb/word-of-the-buddha/web/content/05_suffering.md

 ### The _Anattā_ Doctrine

-<span class="sutta-ref">SN 22.95</span> Suppose that this river Ganges was carrying along a great lump of foam.
+<span className="sutta-ref">SN 22.95</span> Suppose that this river Ganges was carrying along a great lump of foam.
 A person with good sight would inspect and carefully investigate it, and it would appear to them to be void, hollow, and empty.
 For what solidity could one find in a mere lump of foam?

 So too, whatever kind of form (body) there is, whether past, future, or present, one’s own or others’, gross or subtle, inferior or superior, far or near: you inspect and carefully investigate it, and it would appear to you to be void, empty, insubstantial.
 For what solidity could there be in form?